AppliedLogicSystems/ALSProlog/docs/docs/guide/13-Using-the-Prolog-Shell.md

 ## 13.4 How ALS Prolog Finds Prolog Files
 When a request that a file be loaded is made (such as reconsult(myfile) ), ALS Prolog looks for the file in the following manner:
 ### 13.4.1 Complex Pathnames
-If the file is not a simple pathname, that is, any file with a ‘file-slash’ character (‘/ ’) in it (on Unix or DOS), or the ’file-color’ character (":") (on the Mac), the file will be loaded as specified.
+If the file is not a simple pathname, that is, any file with a 'file-slash' character ('/ ') in it (on Unix or DOS), or the 'file-color' character (":") (on the Mac), the file will be loaded as specified.
 Some examples are:
 ```
-?- consult(’/usr/gorilla/banana.pro’).
+?- consult('/usr/gorilla/banana.pro').
 Consulting /usr/gorilla/banana.pro...
 .../usr/gorilla/banana.pro consulted.
 yes.